-The Toward Tagger system is being designed and built by a collaboration of several institutions including, the Italian National Institute for Nuclear Physics (INFN), the French Commissariat à l'Energie Atomique (CEA), the University of Edinburgh, the James Madison University, the Norfolk State University, the University of Ohio, and Jefferson Lab.
-Funds for the construction of the FT-Cal will be provided by INFN, while funds for the construction of the FT-Hodo and FT-Trk were requested via an MRI that was submitted to NSF in January 2012.
+Notice with Status of the FT ProjectThe Status of the FT Project The Status of the Italian National Institute for Nuclear Physics (INFN), the French The status of Ohio, and Jefferson Lab.
+Funds for The construction o the FT-Hodo and FT-Trk were requested via an MRI that was submitted to NSF in January 2012.
 Additional financial contributions will be provided by Jefferson Lab, the University of Edinburgh and by the European Commission via the FP7-HP3 project.
 The conceptual design of the detector has been fully developed and R&D on the different components has been in progress for more than two years with the aim of finalizing the detector technical design and start the construction phase within 2012.
 To validate the proposed design of the FT-Cal and FT-Hodo, prototypes were built and installed in Hall B for a test with electron beam in December 2011.
 The FT-Cal prototype consisted of a 3×3 matrix of PbWO crystals, read-out with 10×10 mm2 LAAPDs by Hamamatsu.
 The mechanical structure to support and thermally stabilize the crystals as well as the front-end electronics was based on the layout developed for the full FT-Cal.
 The hodoscope prototypes consisted of plastic scintillator tiles of various sizes and thickness, connected to different numbers of WLS fibers for the light collection.
 The fiber were coupled to the Hamamatsu $3 \times 3 \text{ mm}^2$ SIPM that was selected for this detector system.
 The SIPM signal was amplified with a preamplifier prototype and readout with the same front-end electronics used for the calorimeter prototype.
 The FT-HODO prototype was installed in front of the FT-Cal prototype to intercept the trajectories of electrons hitting the central crystal of the calorimeter matrix.
 The test data are presently being analyzed but initial results showed that the observed signals from both prototypes are consistent with the expectations.
 Preliminary estimate of the FT-Cal prototype energy response indicated a resolution below 3% can be achieved for electron energy of ~ 1.2 GeV.
 Further tests of improved FT-Cal and FT-Hodo prototypes are planned at the LNF Beam Test Facility [49] in May 2012.
 These new measurements will allow to determine energy and time resolution and test calibration procedures for both systems.
 R&D on the FT-Trk is in progress at CEA-Saclay in conjunction with the development of the Micromegas tracker for the CLAS12 Central Detector.